unvercan/siamese-image-similarity-mnist-pytorch/README.md

 # mnist-siamese-image-similarity-pytorch
-An implementation of Siamese Image Similarity on MNIST dataset on PyTorch.
+An implementation of Siamese Image Similarity on MNIST dataset using PyTorch.